gavinly/CosmosGWG/Month2.2020.md

 On Feb 26, Gavin ([Figment Networks](figment.network)) published v1.0 of the Community-Spend Best Practices doc.
 The end-user can use these docs to make the proposal process easier.
 The GWG can use this to provide support for people drafting community-spend proposals.
 Gavin is looking for feedback as people use the docs to improve upon the docs.
 You can read more about that [here](https://figment.network/resources/cosmos-community-spend-best-practices/).

 #### 3. How can governance work be made sustainable?
 Zaki ([Iqlusion](https://www.iqlusion.io)) - What is governance work right now?
 How to resource three components: 1) the right institutions to interact with on-chain governance, 2) promoting governance & engaging with stakeholders and 3) interfacing users with governance.
 Zaki wants to work on a join-venture structure in order to address component #1.
+Other protocols are interested in a join venture legal structure.
+Meeting with a lawyer on Mar 16.
+The idea here is to fund a legal entity (via the community pool) to do the work that All in Bits has done to support Cosmos development.

 Zaki ([Iqlusion](https://www.iqlusion.io)) - perhaps there should be a budget for the governance work involved in getting a proposal passed, eg. as part of community-spend proposals; ICF grants; etc.